Move Hard Drive to New Computer without Reinstalling Windows

 Let's see how to move Windows to new computer without reinstalling:

-1. If your new computer is bare metal, boot it via Qiling bootable media.
-It will show the main interface of Qiling Disk Master.
-Click “Restore” tab on the main interface.
+1. If your new computer is bare metal, boot it via Qiling bootable media, which will display the main interface of Qiling Disk Master.
+From there, click on the "Restore" tab.

 Select-Image-File